ThivRajan/React-Plate/README.md

 export const auth = firebase.auth();
 ```

 2. Enable firestore & create your collections.
-Copy & update `services/userService.ts` to match your collections
-(you will also need the appropriate models to go with the services).
+Turn off security rules for initial testing purposes.
+Copy & update `services/userService.ts` to match your collections (you will also need the appropriate models to go with the services).
 4. Change the `<title>` tag in `index.html` to the desired title.
 5. Change the description `<meta>` tag in `index.html` to the desired description.
 6. Change the `name` key in both `package.json` & `package-lock.json` to the desired project name.